.

 Download Plume HomePass App:

-Where should I place my pods?
+Where should I place my pods ?

 When it comes to getting the best performance out of your Plume network, pod placement is everything!
-While every home has a unique size, shape, and Wi-Fi environment, here are some guidelines for maximizing your speeds.
+While every business or home has a unique size, shape, and Wi-Fi environment, here are some guidelines for maximizing your speeds.

 Additional Tips to Improve Coverage & Performance